RyanRoth360/spotifyPlaylistCreator/README.md

-Spotify Playgen
+Spotify Playlist Creator

-Spotify Playgen is a Python application built with tkinter and Spotipy that allows users to create playlists in their Spotify account based on their top artists, top songs, and recently played songs.
+Spotify Playlist Creator is a Python application built with tkinter and Spotipy that allows users to create playlists in their Spotify account based on their top artists, top songs, and recently played songs.

 Features
 Login: Users can log in to their Spotify account using their credentials and authenticate the application.